Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Method

-\paragraph{Diffusion world models are efficient, accurate, but not consistent.} We evaluate the performance of diffusion-based world models in comparison to existing baselines, including auto-regressive and mask-based architectures~\citep{wu2024ivideogpt, gupta2022maskvit}.
+\paragraph{Predictive diffusion models are efficient, accurate, but not consistent.} We evaluate the performance of predictive diffusion models in comparison to existing baselines, including auto-regressive and mask-based architectures~\citep{wu2024ivideogpt, gupta2022maskvit}.
 We adopt a video-adapted DiT, shown in Figure~\ref{fig:fd-arch}(a), as our vanilla diffusion model, and assess its performance using two standard metrics: Fréchet Video Distance (FVD) for distributional similarity, and LPIPS for perceptual sample-level quality~\citep{unterthiner2018towards, zhang2018unreasonable}.
 Figure~\ref{fig:different_model_scatter} presents a scatter plot comparing model size and FVD, while LPIPS scores under best-case, average, and worst-case conditions are reported in Figure~\ref{fig:bar_compare1}.
 Our key findings are summarized below:

-\begin{itemize} \item Despite having a smaller model size and no pretraining, the vanilla diffusion model outperforms baseline models in FVD, best-case LPIPS, and average LPIPS, demonstrating strong efficiency and accuracy for world modeling. \item However, under worst-case LPIPS, the diffusion model underperforms iVideoGPT.
-Together with the results in Figure~\ref{fig:kde}, this suggests a lack of sample consistency, i.e., insufficient concentration of plausible outputs under the same condition. \end{itemize}
+\begin{itemize} \item Despite having a smaller model size and no pretraining, the vanilla diffusion model outperforms baseline models in FVD, best-case LPIPS, and average LPIPS, demonstrating strong efficiency and accuracy for predictive learning. \item However, under worst-case LPIPS, the diffusion model underperforms iVideoGPT.
+Together with the results in Figure~\ref{fig:kde}, this suggests a lack of sampling consistency, i.e., insufficient concentration of plausible outputs under the same condition. \end{itemize}

-These results reveal a critical limitation of diffusion-based world models: although they exhibit strong best-case performance with compact architectures, they lack robust conditional control during generation, leading to significant variability across samples.
-As a result, evaluating only best-case performance---as commonly done in prior works~\citep{voleti2022mcvd, yu2023magvit, wu2024ivideogpt}---can be misleading.
-Unless otherwise specified, we report average metrics throughout the remainder of the paper.
+These results reveal a critical limitation of predictive diffusion models: although exhibiting strong best-case performance with compact architectures, they lack robust conditional control during generation, leading to significant variability across samples.
+As a result, evaluating models only by best-case performance---as commonly done in prior works~\citep{voleti2022mcvd, yu2023magvit, wu2024ivideogpt}---can be misleading.
+Therefore, we report average metrics throughout the remainder of the paper unless otherwise specified.